What's your philosophy regarding AI?

 Pricing is customized based on your site’s traffic, storage needs, and security requirements – high-profile clients or sensitive industries often need additional protections beyond standard configurations.

-I have been building websites on WordPress since 2007.
-I’ve also built the occasional Squarespace or Shopify website.
-But yeah, I recommend WordPress for most situations.
+I’ve been building websites since 1999 – from static HTML in Dreamweaver to Adobe Flash to Joomla.
+I started working with WordPress in 2007 and haven’t looked back.
+I’ve built the occasional Squarespace or Shopify site over the years, but I recommend WordPress for most situations.
 I use modern, custom frameworks rather than pre-built themes.

 Again for emphasis: I do not use pre-built WordPress themes or consumer-grade page builders.
 The vast majority of web designers and agencies use these, so you’re basically paying thousands of dollars for them to click “install” and then swap out the logo, colors, images, and text.
 It’s borderline criminal.